Using E-mail Safely and Well

 “With both, please.
 And this verbal instruction is intended solely for the recipient(s) and may be legally privileged and/or….”

-On a more serious level, cluttering up e-mail messages this way is a waste of bandwidth.
+On a more serious level, cluttering up email messages this way is a waste of bandwidth.
 It’s worse in offices where people copy entire messages without editing the contents, resulting in copy-of-copy-of-copy chains that spread like cancerous eruptions through inboxes throughout the organization.
 I have personally seen messages that are 20 levels deep, all of them including the headers, salutations, copies of previous messages and disclaimers in a long string of garbage contributing nothing whatever to enlightened discourse.
 Some well-meaning folks even include the detailed headers in their copies.

 As a matter of courtesy and good sense, when one replies to a message, it’s a simple matter to strip non-essentials out of the copy of the original.
 I use ellipses (… for cuts within a sentence, …. for cuts crossing sentence boundaries) to signal gaps, but usually one or two snips are enough to clean up the copy so that the reader can get the gist of the conversation without having to wade through reams of superfluous stuff.

-So the next time you encounter a huge disclaimer laid like an unsightly pile of refuse at the bottom of a colleague’s e-mail message, you can use a slightly modified British expression in your response: “UNSTUFF IT!”
+So the next time you encounter a huge disclaimer laid like an unsightly pile of refuse at the bottom of a colleague’s email message, you can use a slightly modified British expression in your response: “UNSTUFF IT!”

 A reader from Singapore wrote,

 “I would like to know what are your views on email forwarding; i.e., should staff be allowed to forward mails to their external accounts (Internet mail accounts)?
-I work in a hospital and I have request from Doctors who asked that the auto-forward feature of their Lotus Notes e-mail messages be enabled to forward their e-mail to their external Internet mail account so that they can read it while at home or overseas.
+I work in a hospital and I have request from Doctors who asked that the auto-forward feature of their Lotus Notes email messages be enabled to forward their email to their external Internet mail account so that they can read it while at home or overseas.
 There were some security concerns here that confidential mails would then end up circulating in the Internet.”

-This question forces us to confront the conflict between theory and practice.
+This question forces us to confront the conflict between

-theory, anyone capable of intercepting
+confidentiality.
+In theory, anyone capable of intercepting

 However, in practice, reported breaches of confidentiality have almost all resulted from data access at the end points, not in transit.
 Insider attacks and breaches of server security have been responsible for most of the data interceptions that have reached the press and the courts.